 PAPER.
 BO 232.
-BIOCHEMISTRY, PLANT PHYSIOLOGY AND RESEARCH METHODOLOGY processes
+BIOCHEMISTRY, PLANT PHYSIOLOGY AND RESEARCH METHODOLOGY 162 hrs (Theory 108 hrs; Practical 54 hrs)

-- •To understand the different metabolism in plants - •To trace the relationship between biochemical pathways in plants and the physiological processes. - •To introduce the basic concepts in research methodology - To prepare the students to draft a project proposal
+- •To understand the biochemistry of plant developments - •To trace the relationship between biochemical pathways in plants and the physiological processes. - •To introduce the basic concepts in research methodology - •To prepare the students to draft a project proposal